Lipids in Action - Their Biological Functions

 Dietary fatty acids of short and medium chain-length (< C14) are not usually esterified in tissues but are oxidized rapidly as a source of 'fuel' to support all the events necessary to keep organisms operative, while longer-chain fatty acids are present largely in esterified form in triacylglycerols or structural lipids in tissues.
 Although all lipids are in a state of dynamic flux, membrane lipids are largely conserved in content and composition except under conditions of extreme stress.
 Triacylglycerols are the primary storage form of long-chain fatty acids for energy and structural purposes, and hydrolysis with release of the free acid components can occur quickly when these are required for metabolic reasons; they are then transported in an appropriate form to the heart, liver and other tissues.
 Polyunsaturated fatty acids are major constituents of the phospholipids, where they affect the physics of membranes by decreasing their rigidity.
 On the other hand, the presence of saturated and monoenoic acids ensures that there is a correct balance between rigidity and flexibility.
 Indeed, saturated and 2‑hydroxy fatty acids in sphingolipids appear to give additional rigidity and hydrogen-bonding stability to the sub-domains of membranes termed 'rafts'.

 Unesterified fatty acids can act as second messengers required for the translation of external cellular signals, as they are produced rapidly after binding of relevant agonists to plasma membrane receptors.
 Within cells, fatty acids can act to amplify or otherwise modify signals to influence such enzymes as protein kinases, phospholipases and many more.
-They are involved in regulating gene expression, mainly targeting genes that encode proteins with roles in fatty acid transport or metabolism via effects on transcription factors, e.g., peroxisome proliferator-activated receptors (PPARs) in the nuclei of cells.
-Such effects can be uniqque to particular fatty acids, and for example, unesterified arachidonic acid per se is part of a mechanism by which apoptosis (programmed cell death) is regulated.
+They can regulate gene expression, mainly targeting genes that encode proteins with roles in fatty acid transport or metabolism via their influence on transcription factors, e.g., peroxisome proliferator-activated receptors (PPARs) in the nuclei of cells.
+Such effects can be unique to particular fatty acids, and for example, unesterified arachidonic acid per se is part of a mechanism by which apoptosis (programmed cell death) is regulated.

 Formula of prostaglandin PGE2The essential fatty acids, linoleic and linolenic acids and their longer-chain polyunsaturated metabolites such as arachidonic acid, can be found in most lipid classes in animals, and they are the precursors of many different types of eicosanoids (C20) and other oxylipins, including the hydroxyeicosatetraenes ('HETE'), prostanoids (prostaglandins, thromboxanes and prostacyclins) and leukotrienes (and lipoxins), while docosahexaenoic acid is the precursor of docosanoids (C22 - specialized pro-resolving mediators - resolvins, protectins and maresins).
 These are produced enzymatically with great stereochemical precision by cyclooxygenases (COXs), lipoxygenases (LOXs) and epoxygenases of the cytochrome P-450 family (CYPs) mainly from the free fatty acids.
 Related isoprostanes are formed by non-enzymic means (autoxidation) from the same precursors.
 While these are usually treated separately in biochemical textbooks, it should not be forgotten that they are in fact fatty acids.